MurhafSousli/ngx-teximate/README.md

 ### Teximate does 2 things:

- - Creates lines, words and letters elements from a text, so they can be styled individually using their classes.
+ - Creates (lines, words and letters) elements from a text
- - Animates words or letters using animate.css
+ - Animates them using animate.css

 ## Installation